wdbp/wdbp.github.io/README.md

-# best-practices
+# Development Best Practices

-Individual and team development best practices.
+## Individual and team development best practices.

+## Overview

+Official best practices documentation for Derek Nutile.
+This is my guide to crafting software.